nisl-hyu/FlyVisNet/README.md

 - **Global_prune_models.py** prunes the FlyVisNetH model by kernel magnitude-based for different pruning sparsities.
 - **plot_pruning_accuracy.py** generates the graphs with the accuracy performance of the pruned models.
 - **FlyVisNetH_regression_model.py** contains the FlyVisNetH model including an additional output for regression.
-- **Train_regression_model.py** trains the FlyVisNetH model with an additional label corresponding with the pattern centroid position.
+- **Train_regression_model.py** trains the FlyVisNetH model with an additional label corresponding with the pattern centroid position and generates a TFLite model classification_q.tflite.
 - **Virtual_agent_simulation.py** simulates a virtual agent in an environment generated using OpenGL.
 FlyVisNet allows the agent to navigate in the environment.

 Folders: